iitggithub/iperf-server/README.md

 ------------------------ | ------------------------------ |------------
 ARGS                     | unset                          | Arguments to be passed to the iperf command.
 TCP_WINDOW_SIZE          | unset                          | iperf can use this to set the TCP window size.
 You can also do this using ARGS as well

-According to iperf documentation, you can also set every single option using environment variables. ie IPERF_<long option name>, such as IPERF_BANDWIDTH.
-I prefer using ARGS personally.

 # The End